 Pakistan turns to coal to keep factories running

-Till now, Pakistan has not used the bulk of its coal reserves – some of the largest in the world – for power generation.
-Not any more.
+Until recently, Pakistan has not used the bulk of its coal reserves – some of the largest in the world – for power generation.

-Within the last month the government in Islamabad has signed a number of financial and technological agreements with China aimed at exploiting massive coal reserves at the Tharparkar mine in Sindh province, in the south of the country.
+Within the past year the government in Islamabad has signed a number of financial and technological agreements with China aimed at exploiting massive coal reserves at the Tharparkar mine in Sindh province, in the south of the country.

 Under the terms of the agreements, 3.8 million tonnes of coal will be produced each year at the Tharparkar open-cast mine to fuel a 660MW power plant and other facilities.

 The estimated cost of the project is US$2 billion: China’s banks and private companies will supply US$1.5 billion in loans, while Pakistan will contribute US$500 million in both private and public finance.